heptarch/heptarch.github.io/drafts/demon.md

 ripple through earth
 and water,
-past the warren of despatch tubes, the soporific grandeur of the Great Hall, % in all its soporific grandeur, and towards a dark sky, welcoming in its infinitude.
+past the warren of despatch tubes, the soporific grandeur of the Great Hall, and towards a dark sky, welcoming in its infinitude.